UKHO/docs/docs/quality-assurance/safety-modelling.md

  * What if an ENC was corrupted, what would the safety impact be.
 Can the system determine a corrupted cell and if so what alert mechanism would need to be in place.

+ * You may need to test to understand what systemtc failures could occure to understand the risk and impact.
+So if you increase volumes by 50% does that crash the system, if it does then how quickly can it be recovered.
+This type of testing is to understand and see what happens, it provides answers to some of the 'What if'.
+Unless you test you will not necessarily know , you may have an idea but you need to test tovalidate or not that idea.

    A common mechanism for determining risk and in this case safety is the bowtie method.

  [Bowtie in four easy steps](https://www.youtube.com/watch?v=PHbLQWqojC8)